phellipeandrade/random-weighted-pick/README.md

 # weighted-list
-A lightweight utility that allows you to easily choose a random item from a weighted list of items, with a probability dependent on their weight.
+A lightweight (1,4 kB) utility that allows you to easily choose a random item from a weighted list of items, with a probability dependent on their weight.

 this module has no external dependencies and is licensed under the MIT License.